 Juvenile patients who don’t engage regularly in physical activity run the risk of losing strength and mobility over time, and this can have a huge impact on how their body responds to treatment.

-We need the spines, and surrounding muscles, of our young patients to stay as loose and flexible as possible so their curvature is more responsive to treatment.
+We need the spines, and surrounding muscles, of our young patients to stay as loose and flexible as possible so their scoliosis curves are more responsive to treatment.

 Regular exercise is also linked to bone-density levels, which makes the body’s skeletal system stronger and healthier overall.